davedonnellydev/ai-august-2025-01/README.md

 **Lessons learned**

 - Spend more time planning!
 I was a little too excited to get started with the building/playing with the OpenAI API.
 About halfway through the day I noticed I was stabbing around in the dark a bit, trying to figure out how this app was going to function.
 I realised I failed to invest enough time in planning at the start of the day.
 I took some time out to gather my thoughts, detail the data structures a bit more and plan out the app's UX in a little bit more detail than I had at the start of the day.
+(Diagram [here](/AIAugust%20Project-01.drawio.png))
 - Lean on AI.
 Yes, this challenge is about what AI tools are out there and how I can incorporate them into apps, but the other focus is to see how far I can get in my day to day engineering with the help of AI.
 Using Cursor.ai to build today's project, I'm eager to discover what it's strengths and weaknesses are!
 Today I fell into the trap of trying to wrangle the details too much (when I just don't have time!) rather than give the AI a chance to build my app for me.

 **Final thoughts**